-The Sydney Coastal Councils Group (SCCG) and Parramatta River Catchment Group (PRCG) have been successful in securing a $90,000 grant from the NSW Environment Protection Authority (EPA) in the Own It and Act: Round 6 Community Litter Grant funding stream.
-The grant covers the development of a Regional Litter Prevention Strategy (RLPS) for the Greater Sydney Harbour catchment.
+The Sydney Coastal Councils Group (SCCG) and Parramatta River Catchment Group (PRCG) is in the process of developing a Regional Litter Prevention Strategy (RLPS) with funding of $90,000 from the NSW Environment Protection Authority (EPA) in the Own It and Act: Round 6 Community Litter Grant funding stream.
+The grant covers the development of a RLPS for the Greater Sydney Harbour catchment.
 The RLPS is being developed in partnership with three pilot Councils of Parramatta City, Inner West and Willoughby.

 The many communities across Greater Sydney Harbour want clean and healthy waterways and public places.
 The community is also concerned about the broader impact of litter on marine life.
 Community volunteers from across the catchment have many innovative projects to encourage their communities to pick up litter.
 The RLPS responds to the aspirations of communities for healthy waterways and the marine environment and will set a way forward for litter prevention.